-One of the best tactical flashlight features comes as standard with the Helotex G4 is its ability to run off of two battery power sources.
+One of the best tactical flashlight features comes as standard with the Helotex G4 – the ability to run off of two battery power sources.
 While this dual power capability is a benefit replicated in other tactical flashlights, the option to run the G4 from either two CR123 batteries or a single rechargeable 18650 battery makes it an excellent choice when considered alongside its additional functionality.

 The light source of the G4 comes in the form of a Cree XM-L2 LED which emits a powerful 1000 lumens of brightness at the highest setting.
 Alongside this max setting, the Helotex also offers both an energy efficient low mode as well as a strobe effect for signaling etc.

 As with many of the other tactical flashlight offerings listed in this guide, the Helotex G4 is operated using a tactical switch on the rear of the light.

 Durability is offered in the form of a lightweight anodized aluminum body with o-ring seals on all parts for increased protection against the elements.Learn More About the Helotex G4 Tactical Flashlight Here

-The MH27 provides a number of additional colored lighting modes not available with other lights alongside a feature list that you’d expect from one of the best tactical flashlights on the market.
+The MH27 provides a number of additional colored lighting modes not available with other tactical flashlights alongside a feature list that you’d expect from one of the best tactical flashlight choices out there.

 With a 1000 lumen output and a staggering beam distance of 462 meters (over 1500 feet), the Nitecore MH27 is a powerful tactical flashlight with some unique and impressive credentials.